Vacuum Radiation Pressure Fluctuations and Barrier Penetration: Introduction

-In the present paper, we will discuss the effect of vacuum radiation pressure fluctuations in enhancing tunneling rates.
-Here we are dealing with fluctuations of the electromagnetic stress tensor, rather than of the fields themselves.
-The role of classical radiation pressure on electrons and atoms in astrophysics has long been studied~\cite{Page20}.
-The variance of the radiation pressure fluctuations in a coherent state, which plays a role in laser interferometer detectors of gravity waves, was calculated in Refs.~\cite{Caves80,Caves81,WF01}.
 In the present paper, we will consider the effects of large radiation pressure fluctuations in the vacuum state.
+By ``large", we mean fluctuations which are much larger than the root-mean-square value found in calculations of the variance.
 The probability distributions for quantum stress tensor vacuum fluctuations have been discussed in Refs.~\cite{FFR10,FFR12,FF15}.
-A key result is that these distributions fall relatively slowly as the magnitude of the fluctuation increases, much more slowly than does the Gaussian distribution which describes electric field fluctuations.
+These distributions contain the information needed to go beyond calculations of the variance of the fluctuations, a fact which was acknowledged by Barton~\cite{Barton1}.
+The part of the probability distribution which describes large fluctuations is determined by the higher moments ($n \gg 2$) of the time averaged operator.
+Thus approaches which focus upon the variance or the power spectrum of the fluctuations, such as were used in Refs.~\cite{Caves80,Caves81,SLB95,WF01,Barton1,Barton2,JR92,JR93} are not particularly useful for the study of large fluctuations.
+A key result is that the distributions for stress tensor fluctuations fall relatively slowly as the magnitude of the fluctuation increases, much more slowly than does the Gaussian distribution which describes time averaged electric field fluctuations.
 This means that large radiation pressure fluctuations are not so rare as one might have expected.
-This is especially the case when the relevant stress tensor has been averaged over a finite time interval~\cite{FF15}.
+This is especially the case when the relevant stress tensor has been averaged over a finite time interval~\cite{FF15}, that is, with an averaging function which is strictly zero outside of a finite interval.
+Such an averaging functions may be viewed as describing a measurement made over a finite time.
 Here we will explore the possible role of large vacuum radiation pressure fluctuations in pushing a particle over a barrier more quickly than it would tunnel through the barrier.

+It is well known that at finite temperature, it is possible for particles to acquire enough energy to fly over a barrier without tunneling, a process known as thermal activation.
+The effect we will consider bears some similarities to thermal activation, but can occur at zero temperature.
+Our effect is also related to the noise-induced activation studied by Antunes, {\it et al}, in Ref.~\cite{Antunes}.
+These authors treat a model of a quantum particle in a double well potential which is linearly coupled to a bath of quantum oscillators.
+They find a form of activation at zero temperature which can be ascribed to the quantum fluctuations of the oscillator bath.
+A key difference between the model of Ref.~\cite{Antunes} and that in the present paper is that we assume the particle to be coupled quadratically to the quantized electromagnetic field through the stress tensor.
+This leads to the possibility of large, non-Gaussian fluctuations.

 The outline of this paper is as follows: The results of Ref.~\cite{FF15} on probability distributions will be summarized in Sec.~\ref{sec:prob} and extended to the specific case of electromagnetic radiation pressure fluctuations.
 The effects of vacuum radiation pressure fluctuations on barrier penetration by charged particles will be examined in Sec.~\ref{sec:hop}.
 Estimates of the magnitude of this effect will be given, and the conditions under which it can dominate quantum tunneling will be discussed.
 The possible role of radiation pressure fluctuations in nuclear fusion will be treated in Sec.~\ref{sec:nuclear}.
 The effect of radiation pressure fluctuations on polarizable, uncharged, particles will be discussed in Sec.~\ref{sec:polar}.
 Section~\ref{sec:sum} summarizes and discusses the main results of the paper.